c0deta1ker/ARPEScape/ADRESSTools_Basil/README.md

 ## Log of updates to ADRESSTools
+**Basil - 21.02.2022:**
+-> Multiple bug fixes and improvement of PES / XPS analysis and curve fitting tools.

 **Ajax - 24.11.2021:** Integration of PES / XPS analysis and curve fitting tools.

 **v2.1 - 17.07.2020:** Massive upgrade to all UI systems and added several new features for analysis.